 - 1. Combine the content of your dissertation into one, big file. - 2.
-Set the margins (see Setting Margins on page $\underline{9}$). - 3.
+Set the margins (see Setting Margins on page 2). - 3.
 Manually give each chapter page a 2-inch margin for each chapter title page: - a.
 Click on the top line of text on the page for which you need a 2" margin. - b.
 Go to the Format menu and select Paragraph....
 The Paragraph dialog box will appear. - c.
 In the Spacing section of the Paragraph dialog box, set the Before: setting to 1 in. or 72 pt (these are equivalent values).
 This one inch of space before your chapter heading font, combined with the normal 1 inch margin will give you two inches of space - d.
-Click OK until you are back at your document Repeat these steps on every page for which you need a two-inch margin.

-- 4. See page 5 for information on inserting footnotes or endnotes, images, and captions. - 5.
+Click OK until you are back at your document Repeat these steps on every page for which you need a two-inch margin. - 4.
+See page 5 for information on inserting footnotes or endnotes, images, and captions. - 5.
 See page 13 for information on creating sections to separate types of page numbers (Roman vs. Arabic) and to learn how to insert page numbers.

 - 6. Manually insert a table of contents and list of figures.
 To get the page numbers to line up correctly on the right side of the page, modify the tab setting (by default, tabs are 1⁄2 inch). - a.
 Put your cursor where you want to begin typing your table of contents. - b.
 Go to the Format menu and choose Tabs...
-In the Tabs dialog box, type in 6" in the Tab stop position: box, select Right as the alignment, then choose Option 2 (the "....") as the leader. - c.
+In the Tabs dialog box, type in 6" in the Tab stop position: box, select Right as the alignment, and then choose Option 2 (the "....") as the leader. - c.
 Click OK. - d.
 Type in the text for the item in the table of contents, press the tab key, then type in the page number. - e.
 Since we've changed the tab setting, you can't use the Tab key to indent your text for the subheadings by 1⁄2 and inch anymore.
-In this situation, click the Increase Indent icon (in Formatting Toolbar.
+In

-- 7. If you use EndNote to manage your citation and bibliography style, use only one EndNote library for your entire dissertation.
-Though Word can handle working with multiple libraries, there are occasionally issues when combining your chapters together into one document when you use multiple libraries. - 8.
-Share the file(s) with your advisors using Tracked Changes so you can see what they suggest (see the Commenting and Reviewing section on page 18). - 9.
+- 8. Share the file(s) with your advisors using Tracked Changes so you can see what they suggest (see the Commenting and Reviewing section on page 18). - 9.
 Enjoy the writing process!